Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-\end{enumerate} \begin{doublespace} (Carr 1998) gives a semi-explicit approximation for American put option values in the Black-Scholes model.
-(Zhu 2006) gives an exact and explicit solution of the Black\textendash Scholes equation for the valuation of American put options.
-The closed-form solution is written in the form of a Taylor\textquoteright s series expansion that generates a convergent numerical solution if the solution of the corresponding European option is taken as the initial guess of the solution series.
+\end{doublespace} \end{enumerate} \begin{doublespace} Carr (1998) gives a semi-explicit approximation for American put option values in the Black-Scholes model.
+Garlappi (1996) uses dynamic programming to value an American put.
+Zhu (2006) gives an exact and explicit solution of the Black–Scholes equation for the valuation of American put options.
+The closed-form solution is written in the form of a Taylor’s series expansion that generates a convergent numerical solution if the solution of the corresponding European option is taken as the initial guess of the solution series.
 The optimal exercise boundary is found as an explicit function of the risk-free interest rate, the volatility and the time to expiration.
-(Ingersoll 1998) uses digitals as building blocks, since their payoffs are either on or off, to give accurate approximations for American options. \end{doublespace}
+Ingersoll (2000) uses digitals as building blocks, since their payoffs are either on or off, to give accurate approximations for American options.

-(Dai and Kwok 2004) present analytic price formulas for knock-in American options under the Black-Scholes pricing framework.
+Dai \& Kwok (2004) present analytic price formulas for knock-in American options under the Black-Scholes pricing framework.
 The knock-in region and the exercise region of the underlying American option may intersect with each other, hence the price formulas take different analytic forms depending on the interaction between the knock-in region of the down-in feature of the option contract and the exercise region of the underlying American option.
 The price function of a knock-in American option can be expressed in terms of the price functions of simple barrier options and American options, facilitating numerical valuation attempts.